ybenchikhi/High-Frequency-Trading-Model/README.md

 This is a C++ implementation of a high frequency trading model, designed to minimize latency and take advantage of market inefficiencies to maximize profits.
 The model uses the FIX protocol to receive real-time market data and make trading decisions based on the updated OrderBook.

 Requirements
-A compiler that supports C++11 or later
+A compiler that supports C++11 or later,
-A market data provider that supports the FIX protocol Getting Started:
+A market data provider that supports the FIX protocol.
+Getting Started:
 Clone the repository to your local machine: